Lancaster Maritime Museum

 This exhibition will run until March 2024.

-All areas (except the Mezzanine level) are physically accessible to all visitors, with lift access available to the exhibition galleries.
+All areas except the small mezzanine gallery are physically accessible to all visitors, with lift access available.
 Please feel free to call or email the museum for more details before your visit.

-Please download our Access Statement for an in-depth look at our museum Maritime Museum Access Statement 2019 (1)
+Please download our Access Statement for an in-depth look at accessibility in the Maritime Museum.

-The Maritime Museum is located by the River Lune on St George’s Quay.
-It is within walking distance of the bus station (five minutes) and train station (fifteen minutes), as well as pay and display car parks.
+The Maritime Museum stands beside the River Lune on St George’s Quay.
+It’s within walking distance of the bus station (five minutes) and train station (fifteen minutes).

-You can download a free visitor map of Lancaster city centre here.
+- Download a free visitor map of Lancaster city centre.
 (We’re near the top on the left!)

 If you plan to visit us for a self-guided tour with a large group (over 12 people) please contact us in advance.